RudyB24/Fun_with_Arduino/Demo_Box/README.md

 **BEWARE: If servo.h is included, then analogWrite() does not work for pins 9,10 !**

 **Read toggle switch inputs.**
-The pin numbers of the switch inputs are configured in the sw_pin[i] array.
-They are read every loop() cycle.
-The values are stored in the sw[i] array.
-The toggle switches are debounced, they only schange state if their state is stable longer than DEBOUNCE ms. A state change of the switches, from 0 -> 1 or from 1 -> 0, is stored in the sw_change[i] array for the duration of one cycle.
+- The pin numbers of the switch inputs are configured in the sw_pin[i] array.
+- The toggle switches are debounced, they only schange state if their state is stable longer than DEBOUNCE ms.
+- The state, 1=H, 0=L, is stored in the sw[i] array.
+- A state change, 1=LH or 0=HL, is stored in the sw_change[i] array for the duration of just one loop cycle.
 This can be used to do something only once after the switch state has changed.

 **Read pushbuttons inputs**
-The pin numbers of the pushbutton inputs are configured in the pb_pin[i] array.
-The values are stored in the pb[i] array.
-The pushbuttons are read in a function that returns:
+- The pin numbers of the pushbutton inputs are configured in the pb_pin[i] array.
-- 2 if pressed longer than LONG_PRESS ms
-- 1 if pressed longer than SHORT_PRESS ms
-- 0 if pressed shorter than SHORT_PRESS ms, which automatically functions as debounce
+- Presses are stored in the pb[i] array, for only one loop cycle: 0=short, 1=long, 2=no press

 **Read digital encoder**
 The digital encoder is read in a function that returns: